 Asia is one of the regions that has experienced rapid development in the fashion world.
 Statista's 2024 forecasting analysis of the fashion industry in Asia shows that revenues in the fashion market are projected to reach US\$770.90 billion by 2024.
 The revenue level is then expected to show an annual growth rate of 8.94%, resulting in a projected market volume of US\$ 1,183.00 billion by 2029.
 This shows the rapid development of the fashion world in Asia, which creates increasingly fierce business competition and requires business people to innovate to survive in the market (Ahmad et al., 2020).
 Therefore, companies are expected to create or develop strategies to encourage consumer decisions to make purchases online.
-According to Qazzafi (2019), online purchasing decisions are influenced by various factors when determining their purchasing decisions.
+According to Qazzafi (2019), online purchasing decisions are consumer activities to buy a product online to fulfill their wants and needs.
+Consumers are influenced by various factors when determining their purchasing decisions.
 This study analyzes the aspects of price, e-service quality, and brand image to determine online purchasing decisions.